GL-Li/police_shooting/README.md

 ## Data preparation
 ### Fatal police shooting in large urban area, small urban area, and rural area
 We use 2010 national census data to determine weather a shooting location is a large urban area, small urban area, or rural area.
 The census data assigns each census block to one of three types of geo-components: urbanized area (large urban area), urban cluster (small urban area) and rural area.
 The location of the shootings provided in the Washington Post database is down to city/town level.
-The geo-component of a shooting location is determined by the geo-component of the closest census block to the city/town.
+The longitute and latitute of the cities/towns are downloaded from Google Map.
+The geo-component of a shooting location is determined by the geo-component of the closest census block to the geographic coordiante of the city/town.

 <img src="figures/block_level_all_killed_GA_map.png" alt="Georgia map example" style="width: 800px;"/>

-The determination of shootings in small urban area and rural area may not be accurate.
+The identification of shootings in small urban area and rural area may not be accurate.
 As the location is only down to the city or town level, some shooting that took place in rural area will be marked as small urban area, unless the city/town itself belongs to a rural area.
-We need more detailed location information to get reliable count.
+We need more detailed location information to get a reliable count.

-This miscount, however, does not affect the count of shooting in large urban area.
+This miscount, however, does not affect much of the count of shooting in large urban area.
 The combined count in rural and small urban area is also reliable.

 <img src="figures/table_number_killed_in_each_geo_components.png" alt="unarmed" style="width: 750px;"/>